basho/basho_docs/content/riak/kv/2.1.4/using/admin/riak-admin.md

 riak-admin ensemble-status <group id>
 ```

-Complete documentation of this command can be found in [Managing Strong][cluster ops strong consistency].
+Complete documentation of this command can be found in [Managing Strong Consistency][cluster ops strong consistency].

 ## handoff